 I guess that rumor was right.
 One of the biggest Maldives attractions is its marine life, and one of the nicest things to do in Maldives is snorkeling.
 Within moments of getting in the water, you will spot an incredible variety of colored fish and corals.
 It couldn’t get any better than that.

 Water flying requires a lot of strength in the legs and abs, which you may or may not have.
 It honestly is a blast.
-And it is designed to be done alone.
-A partner would at most have filmed my complete debacle!
+It definitely is what to do in Maldives for a good laugh.

 It is an intense 8 minutes of laughter and screaming.
-Fun tubing has to be one of the craziest things to do in Maldives.
-And there is nothing romantic about it – unless screaming for help, getting the hair a total mess, and looking ridiculous can be seen as romantic.
+Fun tubing has to be one of the craziest things to do in the Maldives.
+It’s a million miles away from the romantic picture that most people have of this paradise archipelago, and yet so much part of it!

 Thinking it is a must do in Maldives, I went parasailing.
 A quick boat ride and the sail will be spread for you, and you will be up, going in the air.
 It is a breathtaking 15 minutes.
 You will likely spend the first minute thinking it is rather cool.
 Then realize the boat down there is way too small.
 Then I started screaming I wanted to go down.
 Then closed my eyes for a few moments to take some very deep breaths.